-Bulgaria celebrates the country's National Holiday, March 3rd – the 132nd anniversary of its Liberation from five centuries of Ottoman dominance.
+Bulgaria celebrates on March 3rd the country's National Holiday, marking the 133rd anniversary of its Liberation from five centuries of Ottoman dominance.

 The Team of Novinite.com (Sofia News Agency) congratulates its Bulgarian readers on the occasion of Liberation Day!

-A solemn ceremony, including hoisting of the national flag in front of the Unknown Soldier Monument in Sofia was held at 11 am.
+A solemn ceremony, including hoisting of the national flag in front of the Unknown Soldier Monument in Sofia, will be held at 11 am.

 This March 3rd such ceremonies will be held in Pleven, Gabrovo, Sevlievo, Dryanovo, Tryavna, Karlovo, Sliven, Plovdiv, Smolyan, Chepelare, Hisar, Nova Zagora, Straldzha, Tundzha, Pernik, Varna, among many.

 March 3 was honored for the first time in 1880, on the occasion of the Enthronement of Russian Emperor Alexander the Second.
 Since 1888, March 3 has become Bulgaria's Day of Liberation, but it was not declared National Holiday until 1978.

 With a Parliamentary Decree from 1990, March 3 was included in the list of Bulgaria's official holiday.